Competition Rules and Guidelines (updated May 2024)

 D. Competition Category Guidelines

 Photographer of the Year (POTY) competitions are based on a specific theme or subject.
 Whether the image submitted is appropriate to the specific theme will be taken into account by the judge when assessing images.
-The 2022/23 season themes/subjects are given below, together with definitions used by the PAGB, YPU, and UK camera clubs.
+The 2024/25 season themes/subjects are given below, together with definitions used by the PAGB, YPU, and UK camera clubs and HCC interpretations.

-2. People, Portrait and Figure Studies (Digital) - Shall include figure studies, groups of a portrait nature and animal portraits.
+3. People, Portrait and Figure Studies (Digital) - Shall include groups of a portrait nature and animal portraits of domesticated pets (e.g. dogs and cats).
+Animals that are normally considered as wild will not be permitted including animals at zoo’s, sanctuaries, wildlife parks etc.

 Human elements shall not be present, except where those human elements are integral parts of the nature story such as nature subjects, like barn owls or storks, adapted to an environment modified by humans, or where those human elements are in situations depicting natural forces, like hurricanes or tidal waves.
 Scientific bands, scientific tags or radio collars on wild animals are permissible.
 Photographs of human created hybrid plants, cultivated plants, feral animals, domestic animals, or mounted specimens are ineligible, as is any form of manipulation that alters the truth of the photographic statement.